papamarkou/GeometricMCMC.jl/README.md

 With the `Model` and MCMC option types instantiated, the MCMC routines can be called with a single command.
-Here are the examples for running all 6 MCMC algorithms on the Bayesian logit model with Normal prior:
+Here are the examples for running all 6 MCMC algorithms on the Bayesian logit model with multivariate uncorrelated zero-mean Normal prior:

     mcmc, z = mh(model, mhOpts);
     mcmc, z = mala(model, malaOpts);